- Helped Hertha into the Europa League, alongside run to DFB Cup semi-finals.

 How correct Preetz proved to be.
 Hertha had themselves only avoided the relegation places by virtue of goal difference the previous season, and in losing the attacking threats of Änis Ben-Hatira and Julian Scheiber - to Eintracht Frankfurt and injuries respectively - their path to success looked formidably circuitous.

 Darida, though, stepped up to the plate.
 Hertha spent 20 weeks in the Champions League places last term, with the Czech midfielder playing all but four of their Bundesliga games.
-All told, he chipped in with seven goals and four assists as Hertha finished seventh in the league and got to the DFB Cup semi-finals - not bad for a self-styled 'number six'.
+All told, he chipped in with seven goals and four assists as and got to the DFB Cup semi-finals - not bad for a self-styled 'number six'.

 Darida: 'One step ahead'